mcanabrava/udacity-data-streaming/2. Evaluate Human Balance with Spark Streaming/README.md

 **2. Submitting the scripts:**

-Before running the scripts, double check if the container name in the bash scripts is equal to the one of your kafka's broker by updating it in the .sh and/or .cmd files.
+The .sh and .cmd scripts will run the python scripts and automatically generate a log file for them.
+Before running the scripts, double check if the container name inside them is equal to the one of your kafka's broker by updating it in the .sh and/or .cmd files.

 To watch the data arriving to the stedi-score-agg topic after submitting the scripts, you can access kafka's broker bash using: